Itombwe Nightjar

 Royal Museum for Central Africa, Belgium.

 The original collector of the only specimen, Alexander Prigogine, thought that it was an immature Bate's Nightjar.
 After an in-depth investigation by Michel Louette at the Royal Museum for Central Africa, Belgium, this specimen turned out to be a new species.
 When Louette first described the species in 1990, he noticed that the specimen was not closely related to any other nightjar on the African continent (such as Bate's Nightjar and the Brown Nightjar).
-While some may be tempted to put the Itombue Nightjar in the same taxon that includes other African nightjars such as the Red-Necked Nightjar (Caprimulgus ruficollis), the Mountain Nightjar (Caprimulgus poliocephalus), the Fiery-Necked Nightjar (Caprimulgus pectoralis), the Black-Shouldered Nightjar (Caprimulgus nigriscapularis), and the Abyssinian Nightjar (Caprimulgus ruwenzorii), Louette concludes that the Itombue Nightjar is not a relative of this group due to the distinct differences this bird has vis-à-vis other nightjars in Africa (such as the rufous feathers, speckles on the plumage, broad head, and hard plumage).
+While some may be tempted to put the Itombwe Nightjar in the same taxon that includes other African nightjars such as the Red-Necked Nightjar (Caprimulgus ruficollis), the Mountain Nightjar (Caprimulgus poliocephalus), the Fiery-Necked Nightjar (Caprimulgus pectoralis), the Black-Shouldered Nightjar (Caprimulgus nigriscapularis), and the Abyssinian Nightjar (Caprimulgus ruwenzorii), Louette concludes that the Itombwe Nightjar is not a relative of this group due to the distinct differences this bird has vis-à-vis other nightjars in Africa (such as the rufous feathers, speckles on the plumage, broad head, and hard plumage).
 He goes further and argues that this bird is not a hybrid and has no relatives among known species of nightjars.
-He concludes that the Itombue Nightjar might behave like a nighthawk which forages actively and avoids flying among thick vegetation.
+He concludes that the Itombwe Nightjar might behave like a nighthawk which forages actively and avoids flying among thick vegetation.
 While the specimen was found in a transition forest, Louette thinks it is likely that the bird could have a wider range of environments that includes lowlands forests and montane areas (Louette, 1990).

 Sounds of a Mysterious Nightjar